richardschoen/iforgit/knowledge/object_source_change_querysql.md

 ```

 ## This query lists all program and command objects in a library.
 For ILE object you will get object change info, but source file info doesn't show up for ILE objects so this many not be as useful for you.
+❗ There are two spots that require teh library namae entry.
 ```
 -- Get program statistics for selected library
 -- Replace YOURLIBNAM with the object library you want to analyze